H. Salt Esq. Fish & Chips: Menu expanded beyond original "fish and chips" concept

 KFC changed the brand's marketing slogan to "Because you know your fish, shrimp, clams, scallops!"
 The menu included fried oysters and "seafood cakes", batter-fried vegetables, mushrooms and hushpuppies.
 Battered, fried shrimp and pineapple chunks on skewers, boiled shrimp, and shrimp salads were also heavily promoted.

 KFC continued to move away from a focused fish and chips concept, adding many different menu items.
 In 1976, "finger steaks", batter-fried strips of beef served with cole slaw, onion rings, and chips were added to the menu.
 In 1977, KFC dropped the word "chips" from H. Salt Seafood Galley advertising, instead calling them "fries".
 Print advertising started to mention "light, fluffy rolls" as part of the menu.

 The "Fish-Ka-Bob"

 In 1977, KFC developed the "Fish-Ka-Bob", a new menu item that featured "chunks of tender fish, sweet onion, green pepper, luscious, juicy pineapple" all dipped in a "mouth-watering batter", fried and served on a wood skewer.
 It was described as "the most delightful new seafood taste you've ever known".

 KFC sells "H. Salt" properties

 In 1980, then KFC CEO Michael A. Miles sold the H. Salt Seafood Galley restaurants owned by KFC as part of his "back-to-basics" program aimed to redefine and rebuild the faltering Kentucky Fried Chicken brand.

 In 1987, KFC cut all ties to the H. Salt brand, turning over the 70 remaining franchised stores in California to the 60 west coast franchisees.

+Current locations

+As of February 2024 there are 26 individually owned "H. Salt Fish and Chips" restaurants scattered throughout California, including 16 stores in the Greater Los Angeles Area, as well as a few stand alone stores in San Jose, California, San Bernardino, and Sacramento.
+Many of the locations have their own website.
+These stores have no relationship to the original franchised company.